Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Fitting Experimental Data

-\underline{Comparing the Arrhenius plots and transition-state theory plots} \\ Energy barriers to permeability are often measured as Arrhenius barriers, and the effective parameters are determined as the slope and intercept of $\ln(P)$ vs $1/T$.
+Energy barriers to permeability are often measured as Arrhenius barriers, and the effective parameters are determined as the slope and intercept of $\ln(P)$ vs $1/T$.
 However, this form neglects the temperature dependence of the prefactor that is explicitly stated in transition-state theory.
 The difficulty with the transition-state theory approach is the need for additional parameters, namely average jump length $\lambda$ and membrane thickness $\delta$ in Eq.~\ref{eq:SM_permeability_eyring_effective}, which are challenging to measure.

 We perform both linear fits, and we determine the goodness of fit is not significantly different between the models.
 The $R^2$ is 0.642 for the Arrhenius treatment and 0.569 for the transition-state theory treatment.
 In Fig.~\ref{fig:arrhenius_vs_tst}, we show the linear fits for $\ln(P)$ and $\ln(P/T)$ for NaCl in the NF270 membrane.
 Table~\ref{tab:effective_enthalpies} shows the effective enthalpic barriers for each linearization.
 The errors shown are the standard errors in the slope parameter for the linear fit propagated to the effective enthalpic barrier.
-All the enthalpic barriers from transition state theory are within the mutual margin of error of the effective activation energies from Arrhenius theory.

-More importantly, the trends are completely preserved between the two approaches.
-Effective enthalpic barriers are 0.5 to 0.6 lower in the transition state theory versus Arrhenius theory in all cases, with the variation within 0.1, much smaller than the error.
+Kinetic theory has shown that the Arrhenius activation energy is related to the TST enthalpic barrier by $\Delta H = E_a - RT$, and our results are consistent with this relationship.
+Effective enthalpic barriers are the same within error for all systems.
+The trends in the effective enthalpic barriers and the Arrhenius activation energies are completely preserved.